GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 * BONUS: Add a frame around the colorbar.
 * BONUS: Add a title to your plot.

-You map should look something like this:
+Your map should look something like this:

 <img src="5_exercise.png" width="80%">

-If you have any questions, ask on the Google group chatroom or in the office hours.
+If you have any questions, ask on the Slack chatroom, on the office hours and/or in the [GMT forum](https://forum.generic-mapping-tools.org/).

 SOLUTION